ameekSinghUniversityAcc/ECE444-F2023-Lab5/README.md

 - Allocates appropriate time for writing tests.
 I've personally noticed a tendency in myself to quickly write tests for faster deployment.
 In TDD, this is avoided since the tests are written before the code.

 ### Cons
-- Slows development time: The time that we would've put towards developing a particular project, is now split between writing functional code and writing tests.
-Therefore, it can slow down time to production.
+- Slows development time: The time that I would've put towards developing a particular project, is now split between writing functional code and writing tests.
+Therefore, I belive it can slow down time to production.

 **Note:** The following con is based on my understanding of the "Final Comments" in the lab 5 slides (see: https://q.utoronto.ca/courses/324733/files/folder/Lab/Slides?preview=28310824